FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 I have been given a Mission that I don't like:

-workshops set Campaign Date Advance from Auto to Auto/Manual.
-Now in the main Campaign interface bottom
+another.
+In workshops set Campaign Date Advance from Auto to Auto/Manual.
+Now in the main Campaign

-right you will be able to advance time so when in the briefing room simply go back to the main campaign screen
+interface bottom right you will be able to advance time so when in the briefing room simply go back to the

 Why don't we always go home in formation? :